-It doesn’t matter how long you have worked in the mining industry, at some point you will probably have taken part in a due diligence review.
+It doesn’t matter how long you have worked in the mining industry, at some point you will probably take part in a due diligence review.
 You might have been asked to help create a data room.
 Perhaps your company is looking at a potential acquisition.
 Maybe you’re a consultant with a particular expertise needed by a due diligence team.
 It’s likely that due diligence has impacted on many of us at some point in our careers.

-Checklists are great and they can be very helpful in a due diligence review.
-A scope checklist is a great way to make sure things don’t fall through the cracks.
+Checklists are great and can be very helpful in a due diligence review.
+A detailed technical scope checklist is a great way to make sure things don’t fall through the cracks.
 A checklist helps keep a team on the same page and clarifies individual roles and tasks.
 Checklists bring focus and minimize sidetracking down unnecessary paths.

-Each due diligence is unique
+Every mining due diligence is unique

 You a create your own checklist but if you would like a copy of mine just email me at KJKLTD@rogers.com and let me know a bit about how you plan to use it (for my own curiosity).
 Specify if you would prefer the Excel or PDF versions.